alainwolf/roll.urown.net/desktop/secrets/yubikey/yubikey_piv.rst

 .. note::

-	As soon as the system detects the YubiKey as a SmartCard, the login und lock screen of Ubuntu will only allow SmartCard login.
+	As soon as you have installed `opensc` and the system detects your YubiKey as a SmartCard, the login und lock screen of Ubuntu will only allow SmartCard login.

 To disable this behavior, disable ScmartCard logins in Gnome settings as follows::

+    $ sudo -u gdm env -u XDG_RUNTIME_DIR -u DISPLAY DCONF_PROFILE=gdm \
+        dbus-run-session gsettings set org.gnome.login-screen \
+            enable-smartcard-authentication false

     $ gsettings set \
         org.gnome.login-screen \
         enable-smartcard-authentication false

+The first command is for the login screen, the second one for your user session.

 Setup the Yubikey